djordjepmihajlovic/GOL-and-SIRS/README.md

 INFO ABOUT CODE & CHOICES MADE IN IMPLEMENTATION:

-For the game of life part of the checkpoint 3 different files consisting of 3 different classes, the first file is used to initialize the lattice and has functions for the update rule, it also has a few other initializers such as beehive, glider etc to demonstrate their behaviour.
+For the game of life 3 different files consisting of 3 different classes, the first file is used to initialize the lattice and has functions for the update rule, it also has a few other initializers such as beehive, glider etc to demonstrate their behaviour.
 The second file is an animation class used to utilize the update class, it also prompts the user